HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 to go.

-18 schools verified.
-Eighteen full editorials live.
+29 schools verified.
+Twenty-nine full editorials live.
 Maintained, not abandoned.

 PATTAYA SCHOOL GUIDE · A TIMPAEMI CO.
 PUBLICATION · MMXXVI